A completion theorem for fusion systems: The representation ring of a fusion system

 A representation $\rho$ is $\Ff$-invariant if and only if its character $\chi_{\rho}$ is $\Ff$-invariant in the sense that $ \chi_{\rho}(s) = \chi_{\rho}(f(s))$ for any morphism $f$ in $\Ff$ (See Remark 3.3 in \cite{CCM}).
 In particular, the regular representation of $S$ and the trivial representation are $\Ff$-invariant for any saturated fusion system $\Ff$ over $S$.
 Note that the set $\Rep(\Ff)$ of isomorphism classes of unitary representations of $S$ which are $\Ff$-invariant is a monoid under the operation induced by direct sum of representations.
 It is closed under tensor product as well.

 \begin{defn} The representation ring $R(\Ff)$ of $\Ff$ is the Grothendieck group of $\Rep(\Ff)$. \end{defn}

 By Proposition 5.7 in \cite{CCM}, it can be described by stable elements:

 Note that if $V$ is an $\Ff$-invariant representation which is isomorphic to a direct sum $ A \oplus B$ of representations of $S$, where $A$ is $\Ff$-invariant, then so is $B$.
 Hence any $\Ff$-invariant representation is isomorphic to a direct sum of $\Ff$-invariant representations which can not be decomposed as direct sums of nontrivial $\Ff$-invariant subrepresentations.
 We will call these irreducible $\Ff$-invariant representations.
-Note that an irreducible $\Ff$-invariant representation may be reducible as a representation of $S$.
+Note that an irreducible $\Ff$-invariant representation may be reducible as a representation of $S$, and that the decomposition of an $\Ff$-invariant representation as a direct sum of irreducible $\Ff$-invariant representations is not necessarily unique.